Ever feel like you’re doing everything?

 - Managing your Blog

-For an example of how I use my VA, here’s some specific tasks I have him do frequently:
+For an example of how I use my VA, here are some specific tasks I have him do frequently:

 - Create new products in Shopify and update existing listings